-You may have noticed a flurry of work over the past several months at the Hilton Shreveport at 104 Market, adjacent to the Shreveport Convention Center.
-Crews from Benson and Falgout Waterproofing have been on scaffolding and in something called bosun chairs (see a video, here) to waterproof the building while high in the sky, not a job for the faint of heart or those of us afraid of heights.
+For several months, crews from Benson and Falgout Waterproofing were perched high in the sky on scaffolding and in something called bosun chairs (see a video, here) to waterproof the building.
+This was not a job for the faint of heart or those afraid of heights.

 There has also been work on the front drive, which is undergoing a major overhaul.
 A patio/deck is being added onto the entryway to the River & Rye Restaurant and fresh landscaping and new ambient lighting is being added to illuminates the newly painted exterior.

-We are thrilled that Hilton and the City of Shreveport, owner of the hotel, continue to make the investment to keep it the premier business class hotel in the region.
+Hilton and the City of Shreveport, the owner of the hotel, continue to make the investment to keep the property the premier business class hotel in the region.
 Without that ongoing investment, hotel properties quickly become places that you do not want to stay.
 Shreveport Hilton General Manager Marianne Nelson echoes that sentiment, saying she is excited about the franchise renovation and the new, fresh and updated look.

 One thing you won’t see but is equally important is the new ‘sound.’
 Large areas with lots of hard surfaces to bounce off of tend to get noisy, so acoustical enhancements to the lobby, bar area and restaurant are being added.
 While the common areas are the most viewed and get the most traffic, people come to hotels to stay in the rooms, and Hilton is upgrading them, too.

-Some of the most eye popping and colorful changes will be coming on the fitness and pool deck floors.
+Some of the most eye popping and colorful changes can be seen on the fitness and pool deck floors.
 One thing that visitors will notice immediately upon walking into the pool area is the new Ka’Davien Baylor mural.